b34c0n5/Kali-Linux-OSINT-VM/README.md

 nano .zshrc

-**Anonymize virtual machines with Whonix for an added layer of security**
+**Anonymize virtual machines with Whonix for an extra layer of security**

 https://0x00sec.org/t/anonymizing-virtual-machines-with-whonix/17529